 We feel passionately about producing contemporary opera as well as new versions of the classics, so in autumn 2012 we launched Flourish, a competition to find a new chamber opera.
 We were overwhelmed by the quality and variety of the entries and at a showcase of the finalists' work in September chose not just a winner (Two Caravans by Guy Harries and Ace McCarron) but a runner-up (Katarzyna Brochocka and Gabriela Zapolska's Young Wife).
 The winner of the 2013 competition was The Blank Canvas by Spyros Syrmos and Fay Wrixon, which will receive a full production at the King's Head Theatre in autumn 2014.

-In 2013, as well as our Flourish winner and our recent production of Dido & Aeneas and Young Wife, we'll present new productions of Donizetti's L'elisir d'amore and Verdi's Un Ballo in Maschera and our second co-production with the Belgrade Theatre) and at the end of the year, three of our best-loved productions will return to celebrate our 5th birthday.
-We're proud to have been the first opera company to perform at Soho Theatre, initially with La Bohème, and last summer with our electronica-tinged production of Don Giovanni and last year Tosca.
+In 2014, as well as our Flourish winner and our recent production of Dido & Aeneas and Young Wife, we'll present a new production of Mozart's The Marriage of Figaro (our second co-production with the Belgrade Theatre) and at the end of the year, three of our best-loved productions will return to celebrate our 5th birthday.
+We're proud to have been the first opera company to perform at Soho Theatre, initially with La Bohème, and subsequently with our electronica-tinged production of Don Giovanni and last year Tosca.
 This summer we return to Soho for 6 weeks with La Traviata.
-We're also building a touring reputation, with our production visiting venues from the Bristol Tobacco Factory to the Coventry Belgrade to Bestival.
+We're also building a touring reputation, with our productions visiting venues from the Bristol Tobacco Factory to the Coventry Belgrade to Bestival.

 Writing all this down, we're not quite sure how we've managed to stay sane and solvent so far.
-If you would like to support us by becoming a friend of patron then click here for more information.
+If you would like to support us by becoming a friend orpatron then click here for more information.

 We hope you'll join us for more opera that is exciting, accessible and (of course) up close, very soon.